Sameeksha-Vishnoi/Text-Summarizer/README.md

 # Text-Summarizer
-Text summarization refers to the technique of shortening long pieces of text.
+Automatic text summarization, or just text summarization, is the process of creating a short and coherent version of a longer document.

+##Approaches of Summarization

+1.